gao4242/IsolationSensitive-SC-Reproducibility/README.md

 ## Source code

+In this repository, “legacy” refers to files inherited from the original implementation workflow.
+It does not mean that the files are invalid; these files are released to document the original data format and graph-matching implementation.

 The `src/cpp/legacy/` directory contains selected legacy C++ source files from the original graph-matching implementation.
 These files are released to improve transparency of the original graph construction, regional merging, and KM-based matching workflow.

 The selected legacy C++ source files are not a complete reproduction driver for all revised multi-seed experiments reported in Tables 2-5 of the manuscript.
 The revised experimental protocol is documented by the configuration files and example scripts in this repository.